-- For the wind direction data, again first the mean deviation between measured and simulated wind direction per 10 deg bin is derived and then used directly as offset for the correction. - Note that the choice of this approach is more or less arbitrary but motivated by current practice for similar studies and applications.
-No further procedural steps as e.g. sector-wise corrections are considered.
-A corresponding higher-order approach was considered unnecessary, as the sites under consideration are located far enough offshore to neglect directional effects.
+Note that the choice of this approach is more or less arbitrary but motivated by current practice for similar studies and applications.
+No further procedural steps such as, for example, sector-wise corrections are considered.

-In addition to the correction factor - either resulting from the correction function or the bin-wise mean offset - a noise factor is derived as standard deviation of the data per bin, and combined with a white-noise process in the prediction step.
+In addition to the correction factor - resulting from either the correction function or the bin-wise mean offset - a noise factor is derived as the standard deviation of the data per bin and combined with a white-noise process in the prediction step.
 The noise factor ensures that the generated time series does not lose its physical consistency.
 For the prediction of the data in the gap period, numerical (WRF) data for this period are combined with the derived corrections.
 The resulting time series are inserted to the incomplete measurement time series.

-Figure Fig. 5 (bottom plot) shows the outcome of the gap-filling procedure for the FINO3 time series used for demonstration.
+Figure 5 (bottom plot) shows the outcome of the gapfilling procedure for the FINO3 time series used for demonstration.